kfmResearch-NumericsTeam/StrucEng_Library_Plug_in/README.md

 for more detailed instructions.

 ### Build
-The build setup is specified and reproducible with a Fedora based Vagrant image.
+The build setup is specified and reproducible with a linux based Vagrant image.
 Please consider [./tools/vagrant](./tools/vagrant) for detailed build instructions.
 ```
 $ vagrant up